linuxforphp/filebrowser/docs/configuration/router.rst

 `FastRoute <https://github.com/nikic/FastRoute>`__ library.
 There is no need to change this service unless you’re extending the script.

-The router uses unique query parameter ``?r=`` to pass the route info.
-Because of this feature, this (single-page) application does not require rewrite rules, .htaccess or similar tweaks.
+The router uses the unique query parameter ``?r=`` to pass route information to other application components.
+Because of this feature, this (single-page) application does not require rewrite rules in the .htaccess file, or similar modifications.

 Example routes: